Getting Started

 | Agent seems stuck | Send mxd send "What's your current status?" or type /compact in the web UI to trigger context compaction. |

 | High cost | Run mxd cost to check token usage.
-Set a cheaper model for sub-tasks: mxd config set childModel <model> --project. |
+Set a cheaper model for sub-tasks: mxd config set childModel <model> --project.
+Use fork_task_context to transfer a large session's knowledge to new tasks — the forked agents inherit the cache prefix, so three 600K forks cost less than one cold start. |

 | Web UI won't load | Check mxd daemon status.
 If the daemon is loaded but not responding, check mxd daemon logs --err for errors. |